 - Belief: Your body functions in an abnormal manner.
 You develop an unusual obsession with your body or health.

-- Behavior: A feeling of nervousness, worried thoughts and physical distress., agitation, reports of abnormal or unusual symptoms, extreme concern regarding symptoms, frequent visits with the clinician.
+- Behavior: Anxiety, agitation, reports of abnormal or unusual symptoms, extreme concern regarding symptoms, frequent visits with the clinician.

 What Causes Hallucinations and Delusions?

-Medication, dementia and A state of altered awareness with agitation, hallucinations and confusion. are the three main contributors to the development of psychosis in Parkinson’s disease.
+Medication, dementia and delirium are the three main contributors to the development of psychosis in Parkinson’s disease.
 Determining the cause can be difficult because these conditions can overlap and produce similar symptoms.
 Once a probable cause is determined, treatment can begin.

 Many PD medications can lead to symptoms of psychosis:

-- Classic PD medications like carbidopa-levodopa (Sinemet) and A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists are designed to increase dopamine levels, improving motor symptoms.
+- Classic PD medications like carbidopa-levodopa (Sinemet) and :dopamine agonists are designed to increase dopamine levels, improving motor symptoms.
 However, by boosting the dopamine supply, these medications can inadvertently cause serious emotional and behavioral changes.

 Dementia is a term used to describe a group of symptoms associated with a decline in memory and thinking.
-It is commonly associated with A neurodegenerative disorder that results in loss of memory, thinking and language skills and behavioral changes.
-It is the most common form of dementia., but people with PD can also develop it.
+It is commonly associated with Alzheimer's disease, but people with PD can also develop it.

 - Hallucinations and delusions can result from the basic chemical and physical changes that occur in the brain, regardless of other factors such as PD medications.
 This is most commonly seen in cases of PD with dementia.